Level of detail (computer graphics): Hierarchical LOD

 Because hardware is geared towards large amounts of detail, rendering low polygon objects may score sub-optimal performances.
 HLOD avoids the problem by grouping different objects together.
 This allows for higher efficiency as well as taking advantage of proximity considerations.

+HLODs represent entire branches of a scene graph, so rendering one lets the renderer skip that node's descendants and simplify whole portions of a large scene at once.

 Practical applications

 Video games

 LOD is especially useful in 3D video games.
 Video game developers want to provide players with large worlds but are always constrained by hardware, frame rate and the real-time nature of video game graphics.
 With the advent of 3D games in the 1990s, a lot of video games simply did not render distant structures or objects.
 Only nearby objects would be rendered and more distant parts would gradually fade, essentially implementing distance fog.
 Video games using LOD rendering avoid this fog effect and can render larger areas.
 Some notable early examples of LOD rendering in 3D video games include The Killing Cloud, Spyro the Dragon, Crash Bandicoot: Warped, Unreal Tournament and Serious Sam: The First Encounter.
 Most modern 3D games use a combination of LOD rendering techniques, using different models for large structures and distance culling for environment details like grass and trees.
 The effect is sometimes still noticeable, for example when the player character flies over the virtual terrain or uses a sniper scope for long distance viewing.
 Especially grass and foliage will seem to pop-up when getting closer, also known as foliage culling.
 LOD can also be used to render fractal terrain in real time.
 Unreal Engine 5's Nanite system essentially implements level-of-detail within meshes instead of just objects as a whole.